 Every plugin and theme you have installed can pose a security risk, so the fewer you have, the better.

-We recommend removing all themes that you don't use, except the default WordPress themes (2017, 2018, etc.).
+We recommend removing all themes you don't use, except the default WordPress themes (Twenty Nineteen, Twenty Twenty, etc.).
 The same goes for plugins that you no longer need.
+You can remove them directly via your WP Admin or delete them from your webspace.

 This also applies to any old WordPress installations you might have on your web space, maybe for testing purposes or as a backup.
 These are also vulnerable to hacks.